moucheng2017/MisMatch-Semi-Seg/README.md

-### News
+## News
-_[2022 May 30th]_ Happy to announce that our paper got accepted at MIDL 2022 as an oral presentation (top 11.6%)!
+_[2022 May 30th]_ Happy to announce that our paper got accepted at MIDL 2022 as an oral presentation (top 11.6%)

 _[2022 Sep 15th]_ We release a new 3D version of our implementation based on a new 3D dataset of left atrium and we release a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf

 _[2023 Feb 13th]_  We are adding new experiments on 3D Brain Tumour segmentation and 3D lung tumour segmentation, will release the updates soon.

-### Summary
+## Summary
-This repository is an implementation of the MIDL 2022 Oral paper: '[Learning Morphological Feature Perturbations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)'.
+This repository is an implementation of the MIDL2022 paper: '[Learning Morphological Feature Perturbations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)'.
 This code base was written and maintained by [Moucheng Xu](https://moucheng2017.github.io/)

-### Introduction
+## Introduction
 Consistency regularisation with input data perturbations in semi-supervised classification works because of the cluster assumption.
 However, the cluster assumption does not hold in the data space in segmentation (https://arxiv.org/abs/1906.01916).